 On the other hand, public security is the responsibility of everyone.
 Everyone gets training in school in self-defense.
 This includes martial arts training.
 It also includes ways of dealing with con artists, thieves and other criminals.

 Obviously dealing with dangerous criminals should be left to the professionals.
-However, learning what to do in an emergency is part of all citizen’s training.
+However, learning what to do in an emergency is part of all citizens’ training.

-The Cash Cow

-I’m sure I’m not alone in questioning the motives of the police in issuing traffic tickets.
-Do they do this to control driving behavior and improve public safety, or do they do this to raise revenue?
-This has caused a great deal of resentment towards the police, potentially reducing their effectiveness in society.

-Law L009: All revenue collected by the justice system in its normal course of activity must go to charity.

-The above law simplifies the police’s job by allowing the police to focus on what’s important.

-Some countries force criminals to work.
-The revenue raised by this practice finances the criminal system and increases government coffers.
-Unfortunately, this raises the danger that the system will wrongfully convict people, just to increase the supply of cheap labor.
-The above law tries to prevent this.

 Police control

 There is a minister in charge of police.
 This position exists to ensure public accountability at the highest level.
 Everyone votes for the minister of police.